 Then we suggest and lead: As we progress with our workshop, the coaching approach and strategies are offered as the optimal resolution to these challenges.
 The coaching relationships are client-centered relationships and as such can be the pathway to patients' engagement, accountability ,optimal performance in childbirth, and a higher satisfaction level.

 Lastly, we practice: Only after we learn the coaching skills needed for patient-engagement, we can lead them to actively use labor support tools.
 Our workshop offers 3 hours of hands-on labor support, practiced in correlation with labor phases and stages and with the goal of facilitating labor progress - the main component of vaginal safe birth.

-Creating a cultural change in maternal care is not different than inviting a change in corporate organizations; it works best when everybody is on the same page!
+Creating a cultural change in maternal care is no different than inviting a change in corporate organizations; it works best when everybody is on the same page!

 In order for nurses to integrate the coaching approach into their practice, and to apply the hands-on labor support techniques that increase vaginal birth rates, they need to team up with the obstetric gynecologist they work with and feel supported by them.

-We offer inspirational and eye-opening talks tailored to OBGYN clinic members.
-These talks, lasting 60 - 90 minutes, lead OBGYNs to better communicate with both nurses and their patients by:
+I offer inspirational and eye-opening brown bag meetings, tailored to OBGYN clinic members.
+These talks, lasting 45-60 minutes, lead OBGYNs to better communicate with both nurses and their patients by: